The process of turning fibres, either of plant or animal origin, into yarn by hand using either a spindle or spinning wheel.

 Worsted spinning: long wool or mountain wool (fibres approximately 12” long)

-However, today most people spin from ‘rovings’, which requires fewer skills.
+However, today most people spin from short fibre ‘rovings’.

 Issues affecting the viability of the craft

-Dilution of skills: Handspinning is largely a hobby nowadays, with very few people earning their living from spinning.
+Dilution of skills: Handspinning is largely a hobby nowadays, with relatively few people earning their living from spinning.

-Training issues: Until now there have been no qualifications or standardised certification or training available, but units at Level 1 and 3 were accredited by Agored Cymru in summer 2016.
+Training issues: The AGWSD Certificate of Achievement has been the highest level of attainment for many years.
+In addition, units at Level 1 and 3 were accredited by Agored Cymru in summer 2016.

 Market issues: Good quality hand-spun yarn is a highly skilled product and professional hand spinners find it almost impossible to find markets which will pay a fair wage, so most also teach.